imanimdavisb/Natalie-s-activity-planner/README.md

-# Natalie-s-activity-planner
+# Natalie's Activity Planner

-Activities for my 2 year old toddler Natalie based on her mood and the weather.
+A beginner Python project that suggests activities for toddlers based on their mood and the weather.

+## Why I Built This

+As a father of a 2-year-old daughter named Natalie, I wanted to create a simple program that helps generate activity ideas based on how she's feeling and the weather outside.

+## Features

+- Mood-based activity suggestions
+- Weather-based recommendations
+- Beginner-friendly Python code

+## Skills Used

+- Python
+- User Input
+- Conditional Logic
+- Problem Solving